MIMI-wfp/MIMI1-archive/CONTRIBUTING.md

 The MIMI repository has 3 main folders to categorise all projects (`data_rich`, `data_constrained` and `universal_functions`).
 Any new project should be created within a sub-folder within one of these categories.

+Below is a directory tree to demonstrate how projects should be organised:

 ```
 MIMI/
 ├─ CONTRIBUTING.md    <<<<<<<<<<<<<<<<<<<<<<<<<< YOU ARE HERE